adoprog/Sitecore-Courier/README.md

 -r - Add if you want to use Rainbow serialization format, otherwise it will treat .yml as files

+-f - Add if you want to include files to the package when using Rainbow serialization format

 ## Using Windows shell extension

 Sitecore Courier can now be installed via Chocolatey: https://chocolatey.org/packages/sitecore-courier